We cannot have a rational debate about technology.

 When we say that people can’t change, that is not leftism.
 It implies one of two things: 1) a carceral approach, or 2) a doomerist approach.
 Because it essentially means either 1) we have to lock those people up (or worse) because they’re unfixable–ironically, the exact same authoritarian dehumanizing rhetoric They use about Us, except it’s fine because we’re good and correct.
 Or 2) there’s nothing we can do and we should just give up.

-When we don’t make any space to allow for people to change and reintegrate, then we are guaranteeing that they will choose the more viable option for their social survival, which is to continue on the fаscist path that they’re going on, surrounded by other people who are doing that shit.
+When we don’t make any space to allow for people to change and reintegrate into community, then we are guaranteeing that they will choose the more viable option for their social survival, which is to continue on the fаscist path that they’re going on, surrounded by other people who are doing that shit.
 We are also playing right into the hands of capitalists, who fucking love it when we see each other as Democrats, Republicans, Liberals and Conservatives rather than working class people.
 They’re roaring with laughter at us inside their skull-lined caverns full of gold coins, while we stand outside the castle yelling at each other instead of turning to face them.

 There’s a weird situation on the left where people believe a lifelong gang member can be reformed, but not a conservative.
 (It’s possible I’m overestimating how many people are abolitionists who even believe the first one, but I like to hope we’re further along than that.)
 The reality is that there’s plenty of evidence for both: people who have done harm or believed harmful things can and do change.